razdoburdin/DynamicsOfKeperianFlowUnderStochasticForcing/README.md

 ## Run calculations
 Parameters of calculations are placed in [configs/params.cfg](configs/params.cfg):
-  + q   -- shear rate
+  + q   -- shear rate.
-  + R   -- Reynolds number
+  + R   -- Reynolds number.
-  + R_b -- Bulk Reynolds number (set R_b=inf to disable bulk viscousity)
+  + R_b -- Bulk Reynolds number (set R_b=inf to disable bulk viscousity).
-  + Ct  -- Courant constant for numerical integration
+  + Ct  -- Courant constant for numerical integration.
-  + Nt  -- Number of threads
+  + Nt  -- Number of CPU threads in use.

 To start calculations run one of the following commands in terminal:
   + for calculation of perturbations spectrum by integration of dynamic equations for the set of SFHs (figures 1 and 2 in the paper)